 - RAW, in salads – Its texture is smooth and crisp, like radish.

-- COOKED – They may be prepared like boiled, fried, or pureed potatoes.
-They have a flavor reminiscent of artichoke hearts, hence the name.
+- COOKED—They may be prepared as boiled, fried, or pureed potatoes.
+Their flavor is reminiscent of artichoke hearts, hence the name.

 REFERENCES